-(Formerly OIM 542; prerequisite, OM 503) A study of how operations research models may be used to solve practical decision problems in the business sector.
+(Prerequisite, OM 503) A study of how operations research models may be used to solve practical decision problems in the business sector.
 Techniques studied will be chosen from: linear programming, goal programming, integer programming, dynamic programming, network theory, Markov processes, queuing theory and decision analysis.
 The course will emphasize problem formulation, model management and interpretation; both exact and heuristic algorithms will be considered.

-Business Forecasting Models 3
+Business Forecasting Models

-(Formerly OIM 544; prerequisite, OM 503 or consent of instructor) This course deals with the study of quantitative forecasting techniques which include exponential smoothing, classical decomposition, regression analysis and Box-Jenkins (ARIMA)

-methodology, as well as qualitative (judgmental) methods.
+(Prerequisite, OM 503 or consent of instructor) This course deals with the study of quantitative forecasting techniques which include exponential smoothing, classical decomposition, regression analysis and Box-Jenkins (ARIMA) methodology, as well as qualitative (judgmental) methods.
 The emphasis is on their practical application in various business forecasting situations.
 Issues important in the selection of appropriate forecasting methodology such as data requirements, forecast accuracy, time horizon and cost are discussed.